Skip to content

 /

-The Greenbrier River Trail
+Points of Interest Along the Greenbrier River Trail

-The Greenbrier River Trail
+Points of Interest Along the Greenbrier River Trail

 Once a C&O rail line, the Greenbrier River Trail follows 78 miles of the longest free-flowing river in the East and winds through two counties rife with wildlife and scenic beauty.